 Chart assumes 7% growth rate.
 Souce: business insider via jpmorgan.com

 Think about that for a minute.
 This really is a huge difference.
 Bill has to invest for TWENTY more years than Susan with his late start, and he will still end up with less money at retirement.

-I have seen dozens of articles similar to this one associated with the above graph.
+I have seen dozens of compound interest examples similar to this one associated with the above graph.
 However, I’ve seen very few that recommend starting to save for retirement even earlier.
 After additional research, the Google machine returned a few articles discussing starting investing as a baby, though similar content is rare.

 Back to the graph above, let’s add someone else into the mix along with Susan, Bill, and Chris.
 Let’s say Johnny was born in the year 2018.

 Upon Johnny’s birth, someone in his family made ONE $5,000 lump sum payment into a retirement account.
 For consistency, assume a growth rate of 7% and a retirement age of 65.